squidsolutions/jssdk-data-widgets/README.md

   * template : a custom Handlebars template
   * maxRowsPerPage : limits the number of rows displayed (default is 10000)
   * format : a formatter function for metrics (default is `d3.format(",.f");`)
+  * selectMetricHeader : setting to true will allow metric's to be selected directly from the header of the column header
+  * searching : if set to true, this allow the data table to be searchable
+  * paging : if set to true this will activate pagination on the data table

 ## DomainSelector
 *Renders the domains of the API's current project as an INPUT.
 Selects and modifies the API's current domain if selection changes*